Kikubernetes/acqparams_maker/README.md

    ```

 4. You will be asked how many b0s you want to use for topup.
 You may choose from a minimum of one to a maximum of b0  volumes.
-5. Note that when you will merge b0s for topup --imain, the order of files should be $1 first and $2 second.
+5. Note that the order of files should be $1 first and $2 second when you will merge b0s for topup --imain,